MarsGoatz/CobraChickenEasterEgg/README.md

 # AppState

 The global app state is maintained using MobX.
-You can find the app state file in lib/app_state.dart.
+You can find the app state file [here](lib/state/app_state.dart).